-- Take a look at the franchisee’s finances.
+Next, one could take a look at the franchisee’s finances.
 Were they allowed to take on too much debt given the anticipated cash flow?
-Was your information on anticipated unit cash flow accurate at the time?
+Was your information on anticipated unit cash flow accurately at the time?
 Is your information better today?

-- Understand how your recruitment process works.
-If you have multiple franchise salespeople, use the services of a franchise brokerage, or are using an area representative structure, is there any correlation between franchisee failures and who brought the franchise into the system?
+It is also important to understand how your recruitment process works.
+If you have multiple franchise salespeople, do you use the services of a franchise brokerage, or are you using an area representative structure?
+Is there any correlation between franchisee failures and who brought the franchise into the system?
 Are you tracking this type of information?
 If a correlation exists, you should find out why.
 Your goal is to have a sustainable franchise system, and if one of your recruitment personnel has a high candidate failure rate, you need to understand why.

-- Discuss the failure with other franchisees knowledgeable about the franchisee’s business and again, after speaking to your legal counsel, consider using your franchisee advisory counsel as part of your forensic analysis.
+Discuss the failure with other franchisees knowledgeable about the franchisee’s business and again, after speaking to your legal counsel, consider using your franchisee advisory council as part of your forensic analysis.

 Sometimes an abundance of franchise sales and a low failure rate are an indication of what you would expect - a great franchise system.
 Sometimes, with newer systems, it may only indicate a great franchise recruitment team.